mother-of-all-self-hosting/ansible-role-mariadb/docs/configuring-mariadb.md

 This is an [Ansible](https://www.ansible.com/) role which installs [MariaDB](https://mariadb.org) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-MariaDB is a powerful, open source object-relational database system.
+MariaDB is a powerful, open-source object-relational database system.

 See the project's [documentation](https://mariadb.org/documentation/) to learn what MariaDB does and why it might be useful to you.